 Most Unexpected Facilities

 - Cold Water Canyon is a historic stone pavilion available for a variety of gatherings including business groups.
 To get to this destination, attendees take an exclusive charter boat excursion on the Upper Dells of the Wisconsin River.
 Cold Water Canyon is actually a tributary glen that cuts deep into the east bank of the Wisconsin River.
 The boat pilot has to skillfully navigate the narrow passageway to dock in the shady canyon.
 Groups can have meals or refreshments in the pavilion; then take a scenic stroll through the narrow canyon, lit by torches.

-- Woodside Ranch Resort & Conference Center has loads of professional amenities in a rustic ranch setting.
+- Woodside Ranch Resort & Old Towne Hotel has loads of professional amenities in a rustic ranch setting.
 Outside of meetings, attendees can stay fit with horseback riding, canoeing and hiking.
 In the winter, cross-country skiing is popular.